JNRowe/jnrowe.github.io/articles/tdd_distros.rst

 bump breaks functionality we require.

-We also add a test *every single time* we fix a packaging bug, to make sure it doesn't come up again.
+We also add a test *every single time* we fix a packaging bug, to make sure it doesn’t come up again.
 A good example can be gleaned from a bug that was fixed in our rails_ vim package.
 Given the way the `vim scripts site`_ is organised the files you want to download have awful download locations, so our ebuild for the ``rails`` plugin contains the following snippet: